Assistance for Human Trafficking Victims

 - The Pacific Survivor Center (PSC) provides physical, mental health, and dental examination, and treatment of the client population.
 PSC shall provide as necessary, individualized and group counseling to assist adult victims with trauma, cultural adjustment and other issues.
 In addition, PSC will devise, develop, and present training for medical professionals or other interested parties to increase awareness of human trafficking issues, including specific health and mental needs of victims, and coordinate these trainings with SWCC and Legal Aid.

 - The Legal Aid Society of Hawaii (Legal Aid) screens and assesses victims to ensure that they meet the definition of human trafficking as described by the TVPA.
-Legal Aid provides legal assistance to these victims, including but not limited to, explanation of client rights and responsibilities, litigation and witness assistance in criminal prosecutions if needed, and family and civil matters.
+Legal Aid provides legal assistance to these victims, including but not limited to, explanation of client rights and responsibilities, and family and civil matters.
 Specifically, these services include, but are not limited to assistance with applying for T visas, immigration relief, adjustment of status, and general advocacy on matters resulting from the client’s situation as a human trafficking victim.
 Legal Aid is also responsible for developing and presenting training to providers of trafficking services or other interested parties such as law enforcement to increase awareness of legal barriers, orient trainees to the experiences of victims in the justice system, and offering perspective and best practices with regard to issues of sensitivity in service.